csikosjanos/sails-generate-new-coffee/CONTRIBUTING.md

 Please observe the same conventions as you would opening issues in the main Sails repo.

 See [Opening Issues](https://github.com/balderdashy/sails/blob/master/CONTRIBUTING.md#opening-issues) for more information.

+You can submit any issue related to this package via [GitHub Issues](https://github.com/csikosjanos/sails-generate-new-coffee/issues) of the repository.